-Tech giant Microsoft has issued a warning to Windows users of a new type of phishing scam that involves emails requesting users to dial a call center.
+Tech giant Microsoft has warned Windows users of a new phishing scam that involves emails requesting users to dial a call center.

 The malware scam only works with Windows computers that have Microsoft Excel, TechXplore reported.

 The new threat involves BazarLoader, a type of malware that allows backdoor access to infected computers.
 It works by allowing criminals to sneak in through a hidden backdoor on a user’s computer, which allows them to install viruses or other types of malware.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free